APP PORTFOLIO FAQ

 What is a blockchain?

 A public digital ledger, updated and secured by a non central peer to peer network.
-For simplicity, a distributed network that is not own by any single institution.
+For simplicity, a distributed immutable network owned by no single institution with no central point of failure.
 Much like the distributed nature of the internet, willing participants use their computational resources to verify transactions.
 Otherwise known as producing "blocks' of transactions.
-This change occurs as an update of the history of all transactions on the network.
-A master public ledger.
-This “internet of value” is available anywhere in the world from any computer.
+This change occurs as an update to the history of all transactions on the a master public ledger.
+This “internet of value” is designed to be available anywhere in the world from any computer.

 What is the structure of an app portfolio’s reserve?

 Apptrade portfolio reserves are programmed to automatically execute the terms of a contract.
-Rules of an agreement are programmatic business models or fee structures that can be written in code and maintained by a secure and open network.
+Rules of an agreement are programmatic business models or fee structures that are written in code and maintained by a secure and open network.